gravitational/gravity/docs/6.x/overview.md

 * Place all of these files in the same directory and execute `tele build`

-A Cluster Image manifest is required to describe hardware/system requirements of your cluster and to customize the process of creating a new cluster instance.
+A Cluster Image manifest is required to describe hardware/system requirements of your Cluster and to customize the process of creating a new Cluster instance.

 !!! tip "Gravity Roadmap Tip":
-    The Kubernetes community is working on finalizing the cluster API spec.
+    The Kubernetes community is working on finalizing their cluster API spec.
 Once it becomes production ready, we will likely adopt the future standard to replace the Cluster Image manifest.